pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current version.
-It is **not recommended** that you change the default value.
+> The feature controlled by this variable is not fully functional in the current TiDB version.
+Do not change the default value.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `100`
 - Range: `[1, 100000]`
-- This variable controls the maximum number of execution plans that can be cached using General Plan Cache.
+- This variable controls the maximum number of execution plans that can be cached by General Plan Cache.

 ### tidb_guarantee_linearizability <span class="version-mark">New in v5.0</span>